-In 2014, 18.5% of lowa adults reported they were current cigarette smokers.
-In 2014, 4% of lowa 6, 8, and 11th grade students reported that they had smoked cigarettes in the prior 30 days while 6% reported using e-cigarettes and 9% reported using tobacco in any form during the past 30 days
+In 2015, 18% of lowa adults reported they were current cigarette smokers.
+In 2014, 4% of lowa 6, 8, and 11th grade students reported that they had smoked cigarettes in the prior 30 days while 6% reported using e-cigarettes and 9% reported using tobacco in any form during the past 30 days.

 Substantial health care and work productivity costs are prevented when lowans stop smoking.
-Annual health care costs in lowa caused by smoking are at \$1.285 billion and the Medicaid portion of those costs extend over \$364.5 million.
+Annual health care costs in lowa caused by smoking are at \$1.28 billion and the Medicaid portion of those costs extend over \$364.5 million.

-32% of lowans with annual incomes under \$20,000 report smoking while only 10% of lowans with incomes over \$75,000 report smoking.
+30% of lowans with annual incomes under \$20,000 report smoking while only 8.6% of lowans with incomes over \$75,000 report smoking.
 (BRFSS, 2014)

-Why is Tobacco Use Prevention and Control important to promoting and protecting the health of Iowans?
+Why is Tobacco Use Prevention and Control important to protecting and improving the health of Iowans?

 - Tobacco use is the leading preventable cause of death of lowans.
-In 2014, approximately 5,100 deaths were identified as tobacco related. - Smoking increases the risk of cancer, asthma, chronic obstructive pulmonary disease, and coronary heart disease. - Reducing tobacco usage reduces lowa's burden of chronic disease, improves workforce productivity, and reduces health care costs.
+In 2016, approximately 5,100 deaths were identified as smoking related - Smoking increases the risk of cancer, asthma, chronic obstructive pulmonary disease, and coronary heart disease. - Reducing tobacco usage reduces lowa's burden of chronic disease, improves workforce productivity, and reduces health care costs.

-- TUPAC funds 37 Community Partnerships, covering 99 counties, to engage in tobacco prevention and control activities at the local level.
-For more information, go to idph.iowa.gov/tupac - Promote prevention and cessation through social media and targeted interventions. - Provide resources, education, and information about the lowa Smokefree Air Act at www.lowaSmokefreeAir.gov and 1-888-944-2247. - Partner with private and public organizations to support health initiatives such as Blue Zones and the Healthiest State Initiative. - Support Quitline Iowa 1-800-QUITNOW (1-800-784-8669), which provides free, effective coaching to help Iowans quit using tobacco. - Collaborate with other state agencies to enforce laws prohibiting tobacco sales to minors. - Provide training and education to health care providers to promote cessation with their clients. - Monitor trends in smoking and tobacco use prevalence and conduct evaluation of activities.
+- TUPAC funds 36 Community Partnerships, covering 99 counties, to engage in tobacco prevention and control activities at the local level.
+For more information, go to idph.iowa.gov/tupac - Promote prevention and cessation through social media and targeted interventions. - Provide resources, education, and information about the Iowa Smokefree Air Act at www.lowaSmokefreeAir.gov and 1-888-944-2247. - Partner with private and public organizations to support health initiatives.

+- Support Quitline Iowa 1-800-QUITNOW (1-800-784-8669), which provides free, effective coaching to help Iowans quit using tobacco. - Collaborate with other state agencies to enforce laws prohibiting tobacco sales to minors. - Provide training and education to health care providers to promote cessation with their clients. - Monitor trends in smoking and tobacco use prevalence and conduct evaluation of activities.

-Number of Iowans Using Quitline Services
+• Number of Iowans Using Quitline Services